Simplifying Online Gaming Laws in India: A Comprehensive Guide

 Karnataka's government has changed its gaming regulations to prohibit citizens from participating in online games of chance, such as gambling, betting, and wagering.

-Recent Developments in Online Gaming Rules
+Recent Developments in Online Gaming Law in India

 After investigating the gaps in state legislation governing online gaming, the Ministry of Electronics and Information Technology proposed new regulations in April 2023 to safeguard online gamers from addiction and malicious material.